vmware/container-service-extension/docs/README.md

 ## NFS based static persistent volumes

-On-disk files in a Container are ephemeral, which presents some problems for non-trivial applications when running in Containers.
-First, when a Container crashes, kubelet will restart it, but the files will be lost - the Container starts with a clean state.
-Second, when running Containers together in a Pod it is often necessary to share files between those Containers.
-The Kubernetes Volume abstraction solves both of these problems.
+Containers are stateless and ephemeral but most of the applications are stateful and need persistent storage.
+The Kubernetes addressed this by [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) abstraction.
 CSE supports [NFS based static persistent volumes](nfs_static_pv.md).
-See [here](nfs_static_pv.md) for full details
+See [here](nfs_static_pv.md) for architecture and user guide.

 # Reference